hyperledger/fabric/docs/source/raft_configuration.md

 you will need to rotate these certificates on the node itself and every channel the node is joined to, including the system channel.

+**Note:** In case the public key of the TLS certificate remains the same, there is no need to issue channel configuration updates.

 For each channel the node participates in:

   1. Update the channel configuration with the new certificates.